openfun/richie/docs/lms-connection.md

 If you want to activate [seamless enrollment](#2-seamless-enrollment) locally for development, you will need to set up TLS domains for both Richie and OpenEdX.
 To do this, head over to our guide on [setting-up TLS connections for Richie and OpenEdX](tls-connection).

+Otherwise, you can also use tunneling tools like [localtunnel](https://github.com/localtunnel/localtunnel) to expose your local server to the internet through https.

 [Joanie]: https://github.com/openfun/joanie